 Prey offers a fresh take on the monster movie story, taking us back to the Great Plains of North America in 1719.
 Our Prey review lavished praise on the alien movie, describing it as the “best Predator movie” since the original of 1987.
 But, where would we be without that classic Arnold Schwarzenegger movie?

-Well, in a recent interview with The Empire Film Podcast, John McTiernan, the director of Predator, explains how his iconic thriller movie changed the game for how filmmakers approached action set pieces in their work.
+Well, in an interview with The Empire Film Podcast, John McTiernan, the director of Predator, explains how his iconic thriller movie changed the game for how filmmakers approached action set pieces in their work.
 In fact, McTiernan believes one scene in particular helped to inspire the making of greats like Die Hard and The Matrix.

 “That particular [jungle shootout] scene then became a staple of action movies.
 That they blaze away for five minutes, whatever.
 So we had to put it in Die Hard after that, they spend five minutes blazing away at all the glass,” McTiernan explained.